jhallen/joe-editor/docs/man.md

 You could insert this into your .joerc file and change the key sequene (the __K 0__) to something more permanent.

+### Define your own

-Macros can also be named in the joerc file using this syntax:
+You can bind macros to key sequences or define your own named macros in the joerc file.
+For example, this will define a macro called __foo__:

 	:def foo eof,bol

-__foo__ will position the cursor at the beginning of the last line of the file.
+__foo__ will position the cursor at the beginning of the last line of the file.  __eof__ jumps to the end of the file.  __bol__ jumps to the beginning of a line.
 Once a macro has been named this way it will show up in the completion list of the __ESC X__ command prompt.

 ### Command prompt